24 Hr Crisis Line

 Call Us

-Our VOICE, Inc. is the sexual violence crisis and prevention center for Buncombe County, NC.
-The office is open from 8:00am to 5:00pm Monday through Friday.
+Our Voice’s Family Justice Center office is open from 8:00am to 5:00pm Monday through Friday.
 Advocates are available to speak with you 24 hours a day at (828) 255-7576.

 Counseling Services

-Our VOICE offers individual counseling and groups for people who have experienced the trauma of sexual violence, including those persons secondarily affected, such as family and friends.
+Our Voice offers individual counseling and groups for people who have experienced the trauma of sexual violence, including those persons secondarily affected, such as family and friends.
 Our counseling services are short-term, goal oriented and focused on healing from sexual violence.
 All counseling services are completely confidential and available to individuals age 13 and older.

 For more information about counseling or to make a referral, please contact us during office hours (8 am – 5 pm, Mon-Fri) at (828) 252-0562.

-Seek Medical Attention
+Seeking Medical Attention

 Forensic medical exams include evidence collection and medical treatments.
 You DO NOT have to file a report to receive a medical exam.
 YOU CAN CHOOSE which parts of the exam you want, YOU ARE FREE TO STOP THE EXAM at any time and YOU ARE FREE TO DECLINE ALL MEDICAL ATTENTION.

-If you are seeking medical attention, Our VOICE Advocates can answer questions you may have, accompany you during your exam, provide clothing (the nurse may have to take your clothes to complete the forensic exam) and connect you with other services.
+If you are seeking medical attention, Our Voice Advocates can answer questions you may have, accompany you during your exam, provide clothing (the nurse may have to take your clothes to complete the forensic exam) and connect you with other services.
 You are welcome to request or deny any of these options at any time.

 If you are seeking medical attention after business hours, the emergency department at Mission Hospital performs forensic medical exams as well.
 To discuss your options with an advocate, call our crisis hotline (828) 225-7576.